 Man sitting on a cliff with a laptop, looking out over the sea near sunset.

-Ferry ticket prices, offers and discounts from Mykonos to Kos (All Ports)
+Ferry ticket prices, offers and discounts from Mykonos to Kos

-Ticket prices for ferries from Mykonos to Kos (All Ports) depend on the operator, ticket type, and arrival port.
+Ticket prices for ferries from Mykonos to Kos depend on the operator, ticket type, and arrival port.
 Foot passenger fares usually fall between €74.70 and €74.70, while vehicles average around €95.00.
 Cabins and premium seats may cost extra.
 When heading to:

 • Kos (Main Port), ferry tickets start at €74.70 for foot passengers and from €94.70 for vehicles.